Select your base

 The original Ellesmere Canal was built by industrialists to transport local supplies of iron and coal out of Wales.

-• Thomas Telford
+• Thomas Telford and the canal’s design

 This famous engineer in the late 1700s designed not only the Chirk and Pontcysyllte Aqueducts, but also for the building of bridges, roads and churches.

-• What was the main use?
+• What was the Llangollen Canal used for?

 The Ellesmere Canal was an excellent way of moving bulky cargo such as slate, clay, limestone, lime, coat, grain and malt.
 Sometimes even cheese!

-• The iron industry
+• The role of the iron industry

 All the raw materials for making iron (iron ore, coal and limestone) were found in North East Wales.
 The pig iron was delivered to the canal side, loaded onto narrowboats and taken to local forges and foundries.